ROUVY vs. MyWhoosh: Which App is the Right for You? (2026)

 ROUVY and MyWhoosh are both easy to use.
 ROUVY features a purple color scheme, while MyWhoosh opts for lighter tones.
 Although ROUVY underwent a major redesign in 2023 that brought significant improvements, I still think it could be better.
 The colors remain too dark for my taste, and some interface elements don’t behave consistently, leaving room for further refinements.

-Screenshot from MyWhoosh iOS app: Dashboard.
+Screenshot from MyWhoosh macOS app: Dashboard.

 MyWhoosh dashboard